Laren27/Price-Surge/README.md

 > *Do food delivery apps secretly change prices throughout the day?
 Does rain make your biryani more expensive?
 I built a system to find out.*

-**TL;DR:** Automated end-to-end pipeline monitoring Zomato prices across 19 restaurants — 72K+ observations, 214 price change events, statistical proof that weather has zero effect on pricing, and one brand responsible for 78% of all dynamic pricing activity.
+**TL;DR:** Automated end-to-end pipeline monitoring Zomato prices across 19 restaurants — 1.4M+ price observations, Mann-Whitney U and Kruskal-Wallis tests confirming weather has zero effect on pricing (p > 0.05 across all 19 restaurants), dynamic pricing concentrated in just 5 of 19 restaurants, and zero evidence of coordinated pricing across the market.

 ---